DecisionsDev/decisions-on-kafka/Readme.md

  2. Create the second Client Application : Open a second command line in the root folder and run the command below.
 The second client Application send a loan request with a yearlyIncome 5000 and a loan amount 60000

 `$ mvn exec:java -Dexec.mainClass="odm.ds.kafka.odmjse.clientapp.ClientApplication" -Dexec.args="'{\"borrower\":{\"lastName\" :\"Doe\",\"firstName\" : \"John\", \"birthDate\":191977200000,\"SSN\":\"800-12-0234\",\"zipCode\":\"75012\",\"creditScore\":200,
- \"yearlyIncome\":55000},\"loanrequest\":{ \"numberOfMonthlyPayments\" : 48,\"startDate\" : 1540822814178, \"amount\":110000,\"loanToValue\":1.20}}' 'localhost:9092' 'requests' 'replies' 'baconsumegroup'" -Dexec.classpathScope="test"`
+ \"yearlyIncome\":55000},\"loanrequest\":{ \"numberOfMonthlyPayments\" : 48,\"startDate\" : 1540822814178, \"amount\":110000,\"loanToValue\":1.20}}' 'localhost:9092' 'requests' 'replies' 1" -Dexec.classpathScope="test"`

+ 3. Run the Business Application :

+`$ mvn exec:java -Dexec.mainClass="odm.ds.kafka.odmjse.businessapp.BusinessApplication" -Dexec.args="/test_deployment/loan_validation_with_score_and_grade 'localhost:9092' 'requests' 'replies' 'baconsumegroup'" -Dexec.classpathScope="test" -Dibm.odm.install.dir="C:\ODM8920" `

    'baconsumegroup' the consumer group in which Business Applications are gathered.

- 3. Run the Business Application :

-`$ mvn exec:java -Dexec.mainClass="odm.ds.kafka.odmjse.businessapp.BusinessApplication" -Dexec.args="/test_deployment/loan_validation_with_score_and_grade 'localhost:9092' 'requests' 'replies' 'test2'" -Dexec.classpathScope="test" -Dibm.odm.install.dir="C:\ODM8920" `

 4. Result :
 In the fist Client Application the loan request should be accepted and in the second Client Application the loan request should be rejected.